 20. Forgive yourself – guilt makes you do better, shame is that feeling of not being an OK person.

 Learn the difference between guilt and shame.
 Guilt is a normal functional feeling.
 Guilt is the feeling “I did something I should not have done or failed to do what I should have done.”
 Quilt gets you to stop doing things you should not do.
 It can also motivate you to do those things you should do.

 Shame is about feeling you are a bad person because you did something or failed in your efforts to do something.
 Some families are shame based.
 They try to control each other by putting the others down for the things that were less than perfect.
 Do not feel ashamed if you tried and were less than perfect.
 That is what a human is supposed to do.
 Try, do the less than perfect, and then try again.
 If you can hit the bull eye the first time the target is too close.

-Aiming higher by accept that what you do, if done with good motives, is good enough.
+Aiming higher by accepting that what you do, if done with good motives, is good enough.

 Want to sign up for my mailing list?